 While it’s never too late to get in the social media game, the million-dollar question is: Does it make sense for your brand?

 Statistics don’t lie:

-- Facebook has over 1 billion active users
+- Facebook has nearly 3 billion active users

 - 92% of small businesses say social media efforts are an effective marketing tool (e-Strategy Trends)

 - 75% of marketers plan to increase efforts on social media (eMarketer)